MILBURN ART PRIZE | SHORTLISTED ARTISTS | 2025 |

 Size of work | Work must not exceed 150 cm (60") in height or width, with a depth of no more than 10cm and should be easily lifted by two people. | |

-Delivery days | If selected for hanging, work must be delivered to the Gallery (41 Grafton St., WINDSOR) weekdays between Tuesday 22 April and Tuesday 29 April 2025 between the hours of 9.00am and 3.30pm.
+Delivery days | If selected for hanging, work must be delivered to the Gallery (41 Grafton St., WINDSOR) weekdays between Monday 14 April and Tuesday 29 April 2025 between the hours of 9.00am and 3.30pm.
+Deliveries cannot be accepted during the Easter holiday Friday 18 April to Monday 21 April.
 Works will not be accepted outside these times. | |

 Collection arangements | Unsold works must be collected from Brisbane Institute of Art from 9.00am – 10.00am Saturday 31 May, or from 9.00am – 3.30pm on Monday 2 June – Wednesday 4 June, 2025.